pombredanne/yocto-spdx/INSTALL.md

 * `SPDX_MANIFEST_DIR`: output directory for the finished SPDX documents
 * `DOOCS_PATH`: location of DoSOCS executable (probably called `DoSPDX.py`)
 * `DOSOCS_FLAGS`: Flags passed to DoSOCS.
-The default is sane and assumes you that DoSOCS is using FOSSology as a license scanner.
+The default is sane and assumes that DoSOCS is using FOSSology as a license scanner.
 Refer to the DoSOCS documentation.